Trump’s envoy urges Kosovo to drop taxes on Serbian goods

 Kosovo’s parliament on Monday voted in a new prime minister after nearly four months of talks between the country’s two main parties.

-Albin Kurti, the new premier, told the parliament the tariffs won’t be dropped and that Kosovo will insist on “reciprocity” in its trade with Serbia.
-He gave no further details.
+EU foreign policy chief Josep Borrell congratulated Kurti, a former hard-line opposition party leader, on his election and urged for a quick resumption of Kosovo-Serbia talks.

+“The current status quo is not tenable,” he said in a statement.

-Grenell last month brokered tentative deals to resume railway and air links between the two states that have been suspended for 21 years.
+Grenell, who is leading a parallel U.S. peace initiative in the Balkans, last month brokered tentative deals to resume railway and air links between Kosovo and Serbia that have been suspended for 21 years.

 “We are making historic progress,” Grenell said.
 “There are more announcements coming soon because both sides are eager to move forward.
 These moves will create a better life for the people of the region.”